conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 # Optimizing Keyak for performance

-For a naïve optimization, a Keyak could be parallelized using thread level parallelism by simply assigning a thread for each piston.
+For a naïve optimization, Keyak could be parallelized using thread level parallelism by simply assigning a thread for each piston.
 It's a little overkill since each thread would be reduntantly executing the same instructions, just on different data.

 Let's consider Flynn's Taxonomy which contains 4 classifications for computer architectures.